-Time to save money, with a long term focus.
-That is why you’re here, isn’t it?
-Often it is cheaper to keep our cars for as long as we can, than to get rid at the first sign of trouble.
-This is also generally kinder to the environment as well (depending on how well we are able to save fuel, as mentioned previously).
-But keeping the car long term can means reaching high mileage.
+Exercising a focus on the long term can save money on a more permanent basis.
+Sometimes it is cheaper to keep our cars for as long as we can, than to get rid at the first sign of trouble.
+This is also generally kinder to the environment depending on how well maintained the previous car was, and what the planned upgrade was.
+Keeping the car long term will likely mean reaching high mileage.
 Many people tend to avoid high milers as they think this means low reliability.
 Is this true?
-I’m not sure anymore.
+I’m not sure.
 Is there anything we can do to reduce this risk of breakdown for high milers?
 Yes definitely.
+There are 3 main ways we can keep cars going for much longer than we might initially think.

 Adjust Our Driving Style